Pao Hip Surgery

 The patient is discharged from the hospital between 5 and 10 days after surgery.
 Physical therapy can be started at home or in the hospital.
 Follow up appointments are scheduled after one month and then every 6 months.
 The patient needs to stop smoking.It is recommended that patients do not take aspirin or any other nonsteroidal anti-inflammatory medications (NSAIDs) for 3 months after surgery.

-See also Breast Reduction Surgery Costs
+See also Loose Skin Surgery

 Activities such as driving, operating heavy machinery and exercising should be avoided for at least 6 weeks after surgery.
 Patients usually recover fully within 3 to 4 months post-operatively.
 The implants may require replacement every 10 to 15 years.